-Presently, the National Park and the Wildlife Sanctuary are being considered by UNESCO integration into the Western Ghats World Heritage Site.
+The Ghats of National Park and the Wildlife Sanctuary IS A UNESCO World Heritage Site.

-Forest Cover: The Tiger Reserve is covered in the typical vegetation of South Western Ghats.
+The Tiger Reserve is covered in the typical vegetation of South Western Ghats.
 The plant species number to 2000, out of which 400 are medicinal in nature.
-The topographical diversity and rainfall variation allows many different kinds of vegetation to thrive here.
-Wet evergreen forest, shola grasslands, moist deciduous, dry deciduous, thorn forests and marshes are all found at different altitudes.
+The topographical diversity and rainfall variation allow many different kinds of vegetation to thrive here.

 Most of the original evergreen forest cover is filled by introduced teak plantations, bamboo stands and reeds.
 A rare South Indian species of conifer, namely Podocarpus wallichianus, is also found here.

 Royal Bengal Tiger, Indian Elephant, and Dhole make the threatened population of species in the Anamalai Tiger Reserve.
 Naturally, they are the main attractions for tourists.